pradyunsg/gsoc-2017/_posts/2017-06-15-back-on-board.md

 ## Work ahead

-By the time this week is done, Stage 1 has to be completed.
+By the time this fortnight is done, Stage 1 has to be completed.
 This would mean a lot of small changes here and there in the codebase.
 It might get a little tight so I'm going to pull up my socks.

 As yet, there have not been any behaviour changes to pip install - this would change starting week 4, when new behaviours would be added to pip install.